Unfortunately, there are hundreds of different opinions regarding what is best for you and your muscle building dreams.

-This guide is going to help you understand what the best muscle building workout plan really entails and how you can apply it to your life.
+This guide will help you understand what the best workout routine to build muscle entails and how to apply it to your life.

 You also need to decide if you’re training for size or strength, which depends on your current capabilities.